idio-lang/idio-by-example/idio-source/IOS.rst

    printf "collide so5 so6: %s\n" (collide so5 so6)

-The output has been chopped for readability:
+The output has been edited for readability:

 .. code-block:: console